Mike Watkinson: International cricket

 Watkinson made his Test cricket debut against the West Indies in 1995 at Old Trafford, when Atherton was England captain.
 He was thus placed in the unusual position, in his debut on his county home ground, of being captained by a county colleague of whom he was usually the captain in county cricket.

 England won his first test, Watkinson contributing 37 runs and five wickets, three of them in the second innings.
 Atherton later praised Watkinson's bowling, saying: "He was a bit nervous in the first innings but bowled exceptionally in the second".

 The highlight of Watkinson's international career came in the next test when he made his highest Test score, 82 not out, in an unlikely last-wicket stand with an injured Richard Illingworth to ensure England held the West Indies to a draw.
 According to Christopher Martin-Jenkins, this result was assured by "the resourceful batting of Lancashire`s cool, competent and battle-hardened captain and Illingworth`s courageous defiance of doctor`s orders to share in England`s largest last-wicket stand since Bob Willis and Peter Willey put on 117 in 1980".

 Picked to tour South Africa, he had a more low-key experience and was not picked to play international cricket again.

 After retirement

 After retirement from 2002 he took the position of coach with Lancashire, from 2008 being elevated to the position of Director of cricket.

-In October 2014 Watkinson announced that he was going to resign from his role as Director following a disappointing season, which saw the club relegated for the second time in Two Years from the top flight of County Championship Cricket, this for Watkinson ends an association with his home county club that he has been with since 1982.
+In October 2014, Watkinson announced that he was to resign from his role as Director following a disappointing season, which saw the club relegated from the top flight of County Championship Cricket, this ended his 32-year association with Lancashire.

-In 2018, Watkinson became Director of Sports at The Manchester Grammar School.
+In December 2014, Watkinson became director of cricket at Manchester Grammar School.

 His son, Liam Watkinson, has played four first-class matches for Leeds/Bradford MCCU.